 Provides experiences necessary for further professional development and exposure to related agencies in the criminal justice field.
 The student will pursue an externship in a related agency supervised by the instructor.
 Topics include: criminal justice theory applications.
+Pre-requisites: Program

-CRJU 2110 - Homeland Security
+Admission Co-requisites: None CRJU 2110 - Homeland Security